Support at Home

 Importantly, participants will not be required to contribute to clinical services, regardless of their financial means.
 This will lower the barriers for accessing the vital services needed to live independently.

-In the 2026 financial year (from 1 July 2025), Bethanie and other in-home aged care providers will continue to set their own prices for Support at Home services, as occurs under the current Home Care Packages Program.
+In the 2026 financial year (from 1 November 2025), Bethanie and other in-home aged care providers will continue to set their own prices for Support at Home services, as occurs under the current Home Care Packages Program.

 However, from FY27 (1 July 2026), the Independent Hospital and Aged Care Pricing Authority (IHACPA) will set prices for services under the new model.